-Check your progress with the French Major Checklist
+Check your progress with the French Major Checklist (coming soon)

 Why study French?